 Submissions to SYNTHESIS should be formatted in accordance with the notes below and sent as .docx or .doc or .rtf files to firstname.lastname@example.org.

-Extended abstracts when required are expected to be between 300-500 words, along with keywords.
-Extended abstracts also must be accompanied by a title page which includes the full title of the manuscript, the names, the affiliation, and complete contact details of all authors.
+Extended abstracts are expected to be between 300-500 words, along with keywords.
+Extended abstracts must include the full title of the manuscript, the name(s), the affiliation, and complete contact details of all authors.
 Please note that the Extended abstract is not meant to be the abstract included in the title page and in the manuscript (see below).

 Manuscripts should be prepared for double blind-review and therefore they should not contain any information concerning author names, institutions, etc. The format is the following: